 - The interest rate difference (swap rate)

-Swap charge = volume × contract size × point value × swap rate
+Swap charge formula: volume × contract size × point value × swap rate

 Example time!
 Let’s say you hold two lots of EUR/USD with a swap rate of -0.12 overnight.
 You’ll be charged 0.24 USD.
-Now, here’s the kicker—on Wednesdays, brokers triple the fee to account for the weekend, so instead of 0.24 USD, you’d be looking at 0.72 USD.
-Ouch!
+Here's the important bit—on Wednesdays, brokers triple the fee to account for the weekend, so instead of 0.24 USD, you’d be looking at 0.72 USD.

 Want to check the exact swap rates for your favorite forex pairs?
-Head over to Deriv’s trading specifications page.
+Check Deriv's trading specifications page.

 Some traders actually use rollover fees to their advantage.
 How?
 By trading currency pairs with positive interest rate differentials (like USD/JPY), they earn swap fees instead of paying them.
 But before you get too excited, keep in mind that these trades can be crowded and volatile.